supercomplicated/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Superintelligence is super complicated.
 We make it easy to use.
     text: >
-      AI can be super complicated but it doesn't have to be.
-We build apps that make it real simple for users to enjoy super complicated AI tech.
+      SuperIntelligence can be super complicated but it doesn't have to be.
+We build apps that make it real simple for users to enjoy super complicated AI tech to make every day living more productive, fun and easier.
     actions:
       - label: Get started
         altText: ''